 Anita Rochon set herself the challenge of creating a touring work that puts no one on tour.
 A local stand-in takes on the central role in a piece that draws a line between ancient weather gods and our present-day climate.
 The performer receives all their staging instructions live, standing in front of a temperamental broadcast media green screen.
 It’s an original collision of DIY cinematography, action film, choreography, a gallery talk and weather forecasting — all with the immediacy of live performance.

-Photos by Jordan Lloyd Watkins, Anita Rochon and Sophia Wolfe
+Photos by Jordan Lloyd Watkins, Peter Pokorny and Sophia Wolfe